-- You can rest assured knowing a CFA or CFP® professional has reviewed your situation and has given you unbiased advice.
+- You can rest assured knowing a CFA, CSLP, or CFP® professional has reviewed your situation and has given you unbiased advice.

-When is the best time to make a plan?
+When is the best time to make a post-debt plan?

 Whenever you’ve taken out your last loan is the best time to make a plan for repayment.
-This could be during your last semester of school or before you start your residency.
+This could be during your last semester of school or before you start your job or career.
 Generally speaking, the sooner you make a plan, the better!
-You can also make a plan during or after your residency as well.
+You can also make a plan after you start your job or career as well.

 Learn about all the pitfalls and mistakes to avoid with student debt AHEAD of time.
 Instead of dealing with tons of stress and anxiety from your loans while also trying to pass your classes, they can take that burden off of you with a clear plan.
 You’ll work with one member of their team of CFP®, CFA, or CSLP consultants.